DarkCaster/Perpetual/docs/limitations.md

 When reading files, `Perpetual` performs the following operations:

 1. Detects the file encoding
-2. Converts the content to UTF-8
+2. Converts the content to UTF-8 without BOM
 3. Validates the UTF-8 encoding
-4. Unsupported encoding will be treated as UTF-8 without BOM
+4. Unsupported encodings will be treated as UTF-8 without BOM

-Currently **all files are written back as UTF-8 without BOM** (Byte Order Mark) to ensure consistency across the project.
-This may be improved in future to write files back in original encoding.
+Currently, **all files are written back as UTF-8 without BOM** (Byte Order Mark) to ensure consistency across the project.
+This may be improved in the future to write files back in their original encoding.

 ## Line Endings (CR LF)